Realistic Defocus Blur for Multiplane Computer-Generated Holography: Related Work

 \subsection{Holographic Displays}

-A holographic display~\cite{slinger2005computer} aims to produce genuine 3D light fields~\cite{lippmann1908epreuves} using the optical phenomena of diffraction and interference in coherent imaging~\cite{goodman2005introduction}.
-Typically, an SLM represents these diffraction and interference patterns in a programmable fashion.
+A holographic display~\cite{slinger2005computer} aims to produce genuine 3D light fields~\cite{lippmann1908epreuves} using the optical phenomena of diffraction and interference in coherent imaging~\cite{born2013principles}.
+Typically, in these holographic displays, an SLM represents these diffraction and interference patterns in a programmable fashion.
 While holographic displays can come in different types, such as near-eye displays~\cite{cem2020foveated}, desktop displays~\cite{Lee:16}, and even contact lens displays~\cite{Sano:21}, all these displays claim to offer near-correct optical focus cues~\cite{Zhang:15}.
-However, the defocused parts represented in these displays are not natural looking due to the algorithmic approaches used (see Figure~\ref{fig:edge_fringe_coherent_blur}).
+However, the defocused parts represented in these displays do not look natural due to the algorithmic approaches used (see Figure~\ref{fig:edge_fringe_coherent_blur}).

-In our work, to demonstrate our approach, we build a standard holographic display prototype following the guidance from the recent literature~\cite{shi2021towards}.
+In our work, to demonstrate our approach, we build a holographic display prototype following the guidance from the recent literature~\cite{shi2021towards}.
 Though the general layout of our display is similar to the standard phase-only holographic displays, the more critical details of our implementation are unique to its case as discussed in Section~\ref{sec:proof_of_concept_holographic_display_prototype}.